FlickerSoul/universe.observer/pages/posts/2025/swift-package-cxx-introp/index.md

-To bridge the static libraries, we use the [ `.systemLibrary`](https://developer.apple.com/documentation/packagedescription/target/systemlibrary(name:path:pkgconfig:providers:)) to let swift package know where the static libraries are.
+To bridge the static libraries, we use the [ `.systemLibrary`](https://developer.apple.com/documentation/packagedescription/target/systemlibrary(name:path:pkgconfig:providers:)) to let Swift package know where the static libraries are.

 ```swift
 // swift-tools-version: 6.2